heig-vd-dai-course/heig-vd-dai-course/12-course-11/README.md

-# Course 11
+# HEIG-VD DAI - Course 11

-This directory contains all content for the course 12.
+This directory contains all content for the course 11 of the DAI teaching unit at HEIG-VD.